The project was declared a ‘coordinated project’ by the Coordinator-General (CG) in 2018.

 - geotechnical and ecological surveys – to gather information about soil, rock and native habitats

-- hydrology studies – to examine flooding and surface water movements
+- hydrology studies – to examine historical and predicted flooding and surface water movements

-- noise, air quality and vibration surveys – to measure these levels at key project sites
+- noise, air quality and vibration surveys – to measure current and operational levels at key project sites

 - utility identification surveys – to identify infrastructure such as gas and water pipelines